The Housing Health and Safety Rating System (HHSRS)

 Hazard awareness notice

-Improvement notices are intended to deal with different category hazards over a range of different time frames within which action should be taken.
-They are to be served in respect of a category 1 or 2 hazard.
+Improvement notices are used where there is a need to ensure that improvement work gets completed by the responsible party.
+They can be served in respect of a category 1 or 2 hazard.
 If an improvement notice is served in respect of a category 1 hazard, the required remedial action must as a minimum, be sufficient to reduce it to a category 2 hazard.
+The improvement notice will have a set time frame for the improvements to be made.

 A prohibition order can be used to prohibit the use of part or all of a premises in respect of a category 1 or 2 hazard.
 Prohibition orders can be used where the conditions in a property present a risk to health or safety but where remedial action is considered unreasonable or impracticable.